The website for funny top ten lists and other satire

 Another theme is the clever May 2020 Now vs. Then series, which consists of 10 funny top ten lists that compare and contrast the initial coronavirus times to historical times in an amusing way (e.g., "stay at home" vs. "rock and roll all nite").
 That early pandemic theme was created in 2000, but it feels sooo ancient!
 Based on viewership of these pages, it appears that most folks are loathe to revisit that challenging period, and we don't blame you!

 Note that the themed lists are also included on the All Top Ten Lists archive (i.e., the themed lists are a subset of the full archive), so if you looked at the full archive, you won't find any new material on the themed lists.
-This handy bit of intell could free up more time for you to gaze at your phone, discuss confidential information in a Signal chat, or slap 25% tariffs on additional countries.
+This handy bit of intell could free up more time for you to gaze at your phone, get the latest details in the Trump-Musk spat, or monitor the unrest in LA.

 For general information about klugness.com (including frequently asked questions, privacy policy, how to pronounce "klugness," etc.), use the following link: About.